-- 4. Students must satisfy the normal prerequisites for entry to the Arts Faculty, and to individual subjects in that Faculty.
-There are no Faculty prerequisites for Law subjects, but students must study Law subjects in an approved sequence. - 5.
-Students desiring to take the B.A. degree with Honours are not able to complete the course in five years and must obtain approval from the Arts and Law Faculties for their programmes.
+- 5. Students desiring to take the B.A. degree with Honours are not able to complete the course in five years and must obtain approval from the Arts and Law Faculties for their programmes.
 Normally two additional years study are required and students should consider the alternative of first completing the B.A. degree with Honours and then seeking admission to the three year LL.B. course for graduates. - The degree of Bachelor of Arts is not awarded until the completion of the full five-year programme, but any student who fails to complete the full programme may apply for advanced standing in the Faculty of Arts. - 7.
-The whole of the final two years of the course, as well as part of the first three years, consist of Law subjects.
-All requirements of the LL.B. degree must be completed, including the Legal Research and Writing Programme involving one tutorial per week and exercises in first year, and Prescribed Readings in Law, Moot Court and other work in later years.
+The whole of the final two years of the course, as well as part of the first three years, consists of Law subjects.
+All requirements of the LL.B. degree must be completed, including the Legal Research and Writing Programme involving one class per week and exercises in first year, and Prescribed Readings in Law, Moot Court and other work in later years.
 The LL.B. degree may be taken with Honours within the five years. - 8.
 As the course is full-time, articles cannot be served concurrently.
-Students desiring to become solicitors will have to serve one year of articles after graduation.
+Students desiring to become solicitors have to serve one year of articles after graduation.
 (See earlier under heading "Qualifications as Barrister or Solicitor".)